rachel170/tp/docs/UserGuide.md

 Outcome Expected:

 1\.
-Enter the editDeckName command (`editDeckName 1 n/History`) into the command bar as shown in the example.
+Enter the Edit Deck Name command (`editDeckName 1 n/History`) into the command bar as shown in the example.
 The name of the deck at index 1 will be edited.
 ![EditDeckNameBefore](images/EditDeckNameBefore.png)